ZawadiLMG/ZawadiLMG/README.md

 ### Hi there 👋

-My name is Zawadi, thanks for stopping by :)
+Thanks for stopping by :)

 A little about me:
 - 🔭 I’m currently working on a machine learning app using python, FastAPI, docker, & VSCode